ironbunny-ib/OverTimeGithub/marketing/approach.md

 > We want to be one with Nature and have it all, because we deserve it all too.<br>

 ##### Keeping that in mind:
-We aim to showcase the epitome of this specific marketing group, constantly disseminating our **sheez** and finally reach a point where it's all done and said.
+We aim to showcase the epitome of specific marketing groups, constantly disseminating our **sheez** and finally reach a point where it's all done and said.
 <br>
-If and when we reach this junction, we dissolve this specific sect of marketing to be taken up by who desires deeply.
+If and when we reach this junction, we dissolve the specific sect of marketing to be taken up by who desires deeply.